slviajero/tinybasic/MANUAL.md

 Unlike C the default code has to come immediately after the SWITCH statement before the first CASE.
 CASES can have comma separated lists as arguments.
 All statement until the next CASE are executed if the variable A matches the argument.
 Unlike C no BREAK statement is needed.

 In CASE statements can be multiline.

+In the current version the SWITCH statement cannot be nested.
+There can be no SWITCH in a SWITCH.
+This will be changed in future.

 Example: